crcn-archive/mojo-views/README.md

 Inherits [views.Base](#viewsbaseproperties-application)

-Contains a stack of views, where only one is displayed at a time.
-This class is useful when displaying different pages.
+The stack view is a container with many children where only one is displayed at a time.
+Stack views are very useful when building Single Page Applications with navigation, and often times with an HTTP router, such as [mojo-router](https://github.com/mojo-js/mojo-router).

 ```javascript
 var Pages = views.Stack.extend({